 You can find more information about our new strategy here.

-Before picking a focal point for the discovery stage of this five-year strategy, we plan to gather new ideas through an open-submission process.
-To achieve this, we’ve issued this Request For Ideas (RFI) to gather input as broadly as possible.
-We invite researchers across disciplines to participate in an initial phase of idea generation and development.
+Before picking a focal point for the discovery stage of this five-year strategy, we have gathered new ideas through an open-submission process.
+We invited researchers across disciplines to participate in an initial phase of idea generation and development.
 Ideas selected will be used by the Foundation to shape its priorities for scientific discovery.
-This has the potential to lead to several new portfolios of grants.
+This has the potential to lead to two new initiatives, each containing a portfolio of individual grants.
 We seek bold ideas and rigorous experiments that use new conceptual frameworks to move past age-old debates and lead to significant breakthroughs.

 We expect to invest approximately $40,000,000 through the Grand Challenges for Human Flourishing.
 Priority will go to interdisciplinary scientific research on humanity’s cognitive, affective, social, and spiritual well-being.